 Nitin Kaushal serves as Managing Director, Corporate Finance at PwC Canada.
 He has over 30 years of finance and investment expertise including having held a number of senior roles with Canadian investment banks as well as various roles within the private equity/venture capital industry.
 Mr. Kaushal sits on the boards of numerous public and private companies.
 He holds a Bachelor of Science (Chemistry) degree from the University of Toronto and is a CPA, CA.

-*Disclaimer: The profile provides information which was sourced and approved by Valens GroWorks Corp. in order to help investors learn more about the company.
-Valens GroWorks Corp. is a client of the Investing News Network (INN).
-The company’s campaign fees pay for INN to create and update this profile page, to which links are placed on Investingnews.com and channel newsletters.
+*Disclaimer: This profile is sponsored by Valens GroWorks Corp (CSE:VGW, OTCQB:VGWCF).
+This profile provides information which was sourced by the Investing News Network (INN) and approved by Valens GroWorks Corp, in order to help investors learn more about the company.
+Valens GroWorks Corp is a client of INN.
+The company’s campaign fees pay for INN to create and update this profile.